lab64makerspace/intro2PCBdesign/UberRadio/README.md

 I interpret all this goodness happening as a call to ACTION!
 For this workshop we’re going to MAKE the **UR** (uber-radio).

 ### Where should we start?
-Before we move forward with this I would like to make a disclaimer-
+Before we move forward with this, I need to make a disclaimer-

 **DISCLAIMER - I HAVE VERY FEW *ORIGINAL* IDEAS.
 IF YOU SEE SOMTHING HERE THAT LOOKS ORIGINAL, IT PROBABLY ISN'T!